tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Standing in `hw/application_fpga/` you can run `make firmware.elf` to build just the firmware.
 You don't need all the FPGA development tools.
 See [the Developer Handbook](https://dev.tillitis.se/tools/) for the tools you need.
-The easiest is probably to use your OCI image, `ghcr.io/tillitis/tkey-builder`.
+The easiest is probably to use our OCI image, `ghcr.io/tillitis/tkey-builder`.

 [Our version of qemu](https://dev.tillitis.se/tools/#qemu-emulator) is